steffitan23/cubstart-website/src/hw/web/fa23-hw8.md

 # Create your own API!

-In this homework, you will practice creating a basic API server using Node, Express, MongoDB, and mongoose.
-This time, there's no skeleton code!
-But don't worry, we will guide you through this assignment step by step.
+In this homework, you will review how to create an API server using Node, Express, MongoDB, and mongoose.
+There's no skeleton code.
+We will guide you through this assignment step by step.

 ## Part 0: